Nurse Salary Benchmarking: 5 Tips

 5. Periodically Reassess Market Value

 Salary adjustments are made for a variety of reasons, including inflation rate changes, talent shortages, and cost of living increases.
 While there is no set time frame for how often this should be done, most companies perform market adjustment raises annually.
-It’s important to periodically review your organization’s compensation packages to ensure they stay competitive and fall within fair market value ranges.
+It’s important to periodically review your organization’s compensation packages to ensure the pay is market rate and competitive within your local hiring scene.

-Now that you understand how the nursing market rate salary affects healthcare hiring and recruitment, you’re ready to attract top talent to your organization.
-Reach over 1 million qualified professionals looking for work on Intelycare.
+Now that you understand how salary benchmarking affects healthcare hiring and recruitment, you’re ready to attract top talent to your organization.
+Reach over 1 million qualified professionals looking for work on our job board.

 Reach 1 million+ nursing professionals